wp-plugins/thinktwit/readme.txt

 - (21 Jan 2010) Initial Release

 == Upgrade Notice ==

+= 1.3.9 =
+- HOTFIX: Everyone MUST download this hotfix or else ThinkTwit will gradually stop working (starting with italics all over the page) - Twitter have deprecated the API used in ALL previous versions of ThinkTwit.
+After upgrading it is recommended to switch "Update frequency" to "Live
+(Uncached)" and to reload your site before switching it back

 = 1.3.6 =
 - Important fix to bug potentially deleting index.php in root - highly recommend upgrading!